Skip to content

 Book of Revelation…

-BY APOSTOLOS MAKRAKIS Delivered in Concord Square the City of Athens, Greece - July 10, 1866 When someone sues a man and takes him to court, the law and the…
+BY APOSTOLOS MAKRAKIS Delivered in Concord Square the City of Athens, Greece – August 6th, 1866 Evils can be wiped out when their cause is determined.
+In revealing to us the…

 Book of Revelation…